jekil/awesome-hacking/_pages/index.rst

 - `Iodine <http://code.kryo.se/iodine>`_ - Lets you tunnel IPv4 data through a DNS server.
 - `Koadic <https://github.com/zerosum0x0/koadic>`_ - Koadic C3 COM Command & Control - JScript RAT.
 - `Mallory <https://github.com/justmao945/mallory>`_ - HTTP/HTTPS proxy over SSH.
+- `MicroBackdoor <https://github.com/Cr4sh/MicroBackdoor>`_ - C2 tool for Windows targets with easy customizable code base and small footprint.
+Micro Backdoor consists from server, client and dropper.
+It wasn't designed as replacement for your favorite post-exploitation tools but rather as really minimalistic thing with all of the basic features in less than 5000 lines of code.
 - `Mimikatz <http://blog.gentilkiwi.com/mimikatz>`_ - A little tool to play with Windows security.
 - `Mimikittenz <https://github.com/putterpanda/mimikittenz>`_ - A post-exploitation powershell tool for extracting juicy info from memory.
 - `NoPowerShell <https://github.com/bitsadmin/nopowershell>`_ - PowerShell rebuilt in C# for Red Teaming purposes.